CMS-HGCAL/TestBeam/README.md

 The output .root file is stored in `/tmp/HGCRun_Output_Position_Resolution_testOnDataRun927.root`.
 It contains a TTree with a tabular-like storage of many relevant computed quantities that can be plotted in various ways.

-II.
-Calculation of deviations for multiple aligned runs using the MWC reference.
+__II.
+Calculation of deviations for multiple aligned runs using the MWC reference:__

 * *`readOnlyRuns=927 readOnlyRuns=927`*: Only runs 927 and 937.
 * *`alignmentParameterFiles=/tmp/alignmentParameters__RUN_927_.txt alignmentParameterFiles=/tmp/alignmentParameters__RUN_937_.txt`*: Indicate paths of both.